The Death of Dido

-The Death of Dido is a 1631 oil on canvas painting by Guercino, commissioned by Cardinal Bernardino Spada for Maria de' Medici which now hangs in the Galleria Spada in Rome.
+The Death of Dido is a 1631 oil-on-canvas painting by the Italian Baroque painter Guercino, commissioned by Cardinal Bernardino Spada for Maria de' Medici.
+It now hangs in the Galleria Spada in Rome.

 History

-Whilst Spada observed the painting of Guido Reni's The Abduction of Helen in Bologna in 1628-1629, Maria de' Medici made contact with Spada (who had previously been papal legate in France) to get Reni to come to France and paint for her there, particularly hoping he would complete a cycle of paintings on her husband Henry IV of France which Rubens had left unfinished due to the worsening French political crises regarding the queen mother.
+Whilst Spada observed the painting of Guido Reni's The Abduction of Helen in Bologna in 1628–1629, Maria de' Medici made contact with Spada (who had previously been papal legate in France) to get Reni to come to France and paint for her there, particularly hoping he would complete a cycle of paintings on her husband Henry IV of France which Rubens had left unfinished due to the worsening French political crises regarding the queen mother.

 However, though he did produce a 1629 Annunciation for her, Reni declined the invitation to France, leading Spada to suggest Guercino to the queen as a replacement.
 She replied that she did not know the painter (who was then less well-known than Reni) and wanted a display of his talents before she accepted the suggestion.
-She left the subject for that test piece up to Spada - he chose the death of Dido.
+She left the subject for that test piece up to Spada – he chose the death of Dido.
 However, thanks to Maria de' Medici's definitive fall from grace and exile soon afterwards, that deal and Guercino's proposed trip to Paris both also fell through, with Spada also unable to sell the completed painting, hence its presence in the Palazzo Spada to this day.